kh3rm/mvc-report/README.md

 symfony server:start
 ```

-If you for any reason are encountering any problems, maybe https/handshake-related, and can not for the moment be bothered with troubleshooting, an alternative approach is to start a php-server instead, by executing the terminal command 'php -S localhost:8888 -t public' (again, of course, to be redundant, in the root project's folder).
+If you for any reason are encountering any problems, maybe https/handshake-related, and can not for the moment be bothered with troubleshooting, an alternative approach is to start a php-server instead, by executing the terminal command 'php -S localhost:8888 -t public' (again, to be slightly redundant, in the project's root folder).

 ```bash
 # You are in the root report/ directory